masterofobzene/CollectionCurator-script/README.md

 * Filters pictures with faces by saving them in a preconfigured folder. (you can change the folder)
 * It removes metadata from output pictures automatically after face detection.
+* Renames the first image to 'folder.jpg' to make a folder image (Win 10)

 ### What does it NOT do?